skedify/sdk-js/README.md

 SDK.subjects()
   .limit(10)
   .offset(10)
-  .then(response => {
+  .then((response) => {
     // in addition to the regular properties on response, it will also additionally have
-    // a new `paging` property with the following props: response.paging.size; // the amount of entities per page (=limit) response.paging.current; // the current page you're on response.paging.total; // the total amount of entities response.paging.pages; // the amount of pages
+    // a new `paging` property with the following props: response.paging.size // the amount of entities per page (=limit) response.paging.current // the current page you're on response.paging.total // the total amount of entities response.paging.pages // the amount of pages
-    response.paging.hasNext(); // check if there is a next page response.paging.hasPrevious(); // check if there is a previous page response.paging.next(); // start loading the next page.
-This will return a new Promise wich will resolve in a new response response.paging.previous(); // start loading the previous page.
+    response.paging.hasNext() // check if there is a next page response.paging.hasPrevious() // check if there is a previous page response.paging.next() // start loading the next page.
+This will return a new Promise wich will resolve in a new response response.paging.previous() // start loading the previous page.
 This will return a new Promise wich will resolve in a new response
-  });
+  })

 // and also
-SDK.subjects()
-  .limit(10)
-  .page(3);
+SDK.subjects().limit(10).page(3)

 // is equivalent to
 SDK.subjects()
   .limit(10)
-  .offset(10 * (3 - 1));
+  .offset(10 * (3 - 1))

 // NOTE: the page() function requires the limit to be defined.
 ```